What Is DevOps as a Service?

 DevOps as a service is an emerging philosophy in application development.
 DevOps as a service moves traditional collaboration to development and operations team to the cloud, where many of the processes can be automated using stackable virtual development tools.

-As many organization adapt DevOps and migrate their apps to the cloud, so too will their tools used in build, test, and deployment processes, effectively making continuous delivery itself a managed cloud service.
+As many organization adapt DevOps and migrate their integrations to the cloud, so too will their tools used in build, test, and deployment processes, effectively making continuous delivery itself a managed cloud service.
 We’ll take a look at what such a move would entail, and what it means for the next generation of DevOps teams.

 Implementing DevSecOps in the Cloud